nmshd/app/apps/enmeshed/README.md

 # enmeshed App

-The official Enmeshed Flutter app.
+The official enmeshed Flutter app.

 ## Documentation

-You can find the documentation for Enmeshed on [enmeshed.eu](https://enmeshed.eu).
+You can find the documentation for enmeshed on [enmeshed.eu](https://enmeshed.eu).

 ## License